ng-conf/submissions-2015/README.md

    Make sure the file remains [valid yaml](http://yamllint.com/).
    For sessions with multiple speakers just add a "Speaker2" following the same format.
 5. Commit your changes and submit a [pull request](https://help.github.com/articles/creating-a-pull-request) back to this repo.
+6. If you have multiple proposals, repeat this process for each submission

 Selected submissions will have their pull request merged into master.
 Best of luck!